raspberrypilearning/integer-classifier/en/step_6.md

 ## Train your model

 Now that it's compiled, your model is ready for training.
-Since you're also going to graph the model's performance once it's done, you want to store the ouput of the training function, the history of the training, in a variable too.
+Since you're also going to graph the model's performance once it's done, you want to store the output of the training function, the history of the training, in a variable too.

 --- task ---